About the Georgia Physicians Leadership Academy (GPLA)

 GPLA participants must be nominated by an approved sponsor, which includes county medical societies in Georgia, state specialty societies, and similar organizations.
 The GPLA Steering Committee reviews the nominations on an annual basis.
 Physicians who are not accepted for a given GPLA class will be considered in future years.
 Diversity (e.g., specialty, geographic location) is one of the considerations that the GPLA Steering Committee takes into account when it selects each year’s class.

 GPLA Leadership Project

 Every GPLA student must complete a personal leadership project that will benefit their patients or profession or communities during their class year (e.g., a CMS membership drive or a patient education program in their community).
 GPLA students are allowed to receive support from their mentors and GPLA faculty and staff.

 Click for GPLA leadership projects summary

 The GPLA tuition is $1,000.
-The sponsor organization is expected to pay this fee, which is used to cover lodging, meals, speakers, child care, and coursework resources.
+The sponsor organization is expected to pay this fee, which is used to cover lodging, meals, speakers, and coursework resources.
 GPLA students are responsible for their own transportation costs.
 The MAG Foundation uses donations and grants to pay for the additional costs that are associated with the GPLA.